 Why Dividends Never Go Out of Style

-James D. Ragan, CFA – Director of IIG Research
+James D. Ragan, CFA, Director of Wealth Management Research

 As fashion trends come and go, there are a few core elements of a timeless wardrobe that will consistently maintain their status as the epitome of vogue, whether it be that little black dress, classic navy blazer, or that favorite pair of worn Levi’s.
 Just as these items have remained reliable and constant over the years, so too have dividend paying stocks, which can be a core element of investors’ equity portfolios.
 Dividends can provide a meaningful contribution to long-term equity returns, as dividend growth reveals solid management and stewardship of capital and dividend reinvestment allows the power of compounding to produce a substantial increase in returns.